davidraythompson/istutor/README.md

 An easy cross-platform way to get all the necessary Python dependencies (and Juypter Notebook) is to download and install the Anaconda distribution, freely available here: <https://www.anaconda.com/distribution/>.

 Finally, there are a few large binary files that you will need for certain exercises, and are not stored in the repository due to their size.
 These are currently posted at <ftp://popo.jpl.nasa.gov/pub/DThompson/istutor/>.
 This location is subject to change.
+Download all of the files at this FTP site and store them in a base level folder in the `istutor` repository named `ftp`.

 ## Citation